Artemis IV: Human Landing System

-Current Artemis IV mission plans call for use of the SpaceX Human Lander System Option B configuration to support the lunar landing and return to Gateway phase of the mission.
+Current Artemis IV mission plans call for use of the SpaceX Starship HLS Option B configuration to support the lunar landing and return to Gateway phase of the mission.

 Mobile Launcher 2

 The heavier total mass of the SLS Block 1B vehicle requires use of the Mobile Launcher-2 ground support equipment.
 Current development schedules and challenges experienced by the ML-2 contractor team in the design and delivery of the system have placed this GSE on the critical path from a schedule perspective.
 Delays to ML-2 availability for use will delay launch of the SLS Block 1B variant.
 The NASA Office of Inspectior General (OIG) estimates the earliest that ML-2 will be available for Artemis IV is November 2026.